TrueBlocks/trueblocks-docs/content/data-model/admin.md

 menu:
   data:
     parent: "collections"
-weight: 1200
+weight: 1700
 toc: true
 ---

 The Admin component allows you to query the status of the TrueBlocks system.
 You may query the status; query for information about TrueBlocks caches; control the creation, sharing, and pinning of the TrueBlocks index of appearances; and even serve the data through an API.

-See our [API documentation](/api) for more information.
+_Each data structure is created by one or more tools which are detailed below_

 ## Status
 <!---